×

 Car insurance refund based on paying upfront and installments

 Whether you paid for your insurance in installments or one large sum can have an impact on your car insurance refund.
-Many insurers will give you a lower cost if you pay for a six-month or one-year insurance in full.
+Many insurers will give you a lower cost if you pay for six-month or one-year insurance in full.

 Changes to your policy